Effects of a Brueckner-Hartree-Fock-corrected effective mass on speed of sound, conformality, and observables of dark matter-admixed neutron stars: Observables and comparison with data

-In Fig.~\ref{fig:EOS_Comp_15_60}, we show a comparison of EoSs for the BPII parameter set obtained within RMF and BHF corrected approaches.
-The EoS lines are passing through a colored region which satisfies the constraint, $\Lambda(1.4 M_\odot) < 400$, as obtained in Ref.~\cite{Annala:2017llu}.
-The shaded regions (in the top part of the plot) denote the excluded regions by the condition $\mc{P} < 3(\rho^{V} m_{n}^{\star} + \rho^{V}_{\chi} m^{\star}_{\chi} + \mathcal{E}) = 3\mathcal{E}_{tot}$ from relativistic kinetic theory considerations \cite{Olson:2000vx}.
-The blue arrowhead indicates the point on the EoS where the crust EoS has been matched with the BHF corrected EoS.
-In Fig.~\ref{fig:rx_my}, we compare the mass-radius ($M$–$R$) relations for purely hadronic and DMANS scenarios, using both RMF and BHF cases, with observational data from various pulsars and GW events listed in Table~\ref{tab:Data}.
-We find that, at a fixed NS mass, the BHF corrections significantly reduce the radius compared to the RMF results, thereby increasing the compactness of the star.
+In Fig.~\ref{rx-my-pulsar-rmf} and Fig.~\ref{rx-my-pulsar-bhf}, we compare the mass-radius ($M$-$R$) relations for purely hadronic and DMANS scenarios, in both RMF and BHF cases respectively, with observational data from various pulsars listed in Table~\ref{tab:Data}.
+The $M$-$R$ relations are obtained by solving the TOV equations as shown in Eq.~\eqref{eq:tov} in Appendix~\ref{macro}.
+We find that, at a fixed NS mass, the BHF corrections significantly reduce the radius compared with the RMF results, thereby increasing the compactness of the star.
 The RMF model yields maximum masses and radii that are broadly consistent with relatively heavier pulsars and GW observations.
 In contrast, the BHF-corrected results show tighter mass-radius curves, and while they provide better agreement with low-mass compact stars such as PSR J0437-4715, PSR J1231-1411, and the ultracompact object HESS J1731-347, they are not in good agreement with the masses of heavier pulsars e.g. PSR J0740+6620.
+Similarly, in Fig.~\ref{rx-vs-my-gw}, we compare the same $M$-$R$ relations with various GW events.
 The BHF cases are not in good agreement with the mass estimates of GW190425 M1(M2)~\cite{LIGOScientific:2020aai}, whereas the RMF-based results offer a better match.
-However, for GW170817~\cite{LIGOScientific:2018cki} event, the BHF predictions remain consistent, albeit with smaller radii compared to the RMF case.
+However, for GW170817~\cite{LIGOScientific:2018cki} event, the BHF predictions remain consistent, albeit with smaller radii compared with the RMF case.
 We show two special regions, as pointed out in Ref.~\cite{Annala:2017llu}, of tidal deformability $\Lambda_{1.4}$ at $M_{\mathrm{NS}} = 1.4 M_\odot$ i.e. $\Lambda_{1.4} < 400$ and $400 < \Lambda_{1.4} < 800$.
 All the BHF curves lie within the region $\Lambda_{1.4} < 400$, which is consistent with the results shown later in Fig.~\ref{fig:M-Lambda}.